benjamincanac/imperium/docs/master/01_introduction/01_what_is_imperium.md

 title: What is Imperium?
 ---

-Imperium is a role-based user's authorizations (ACL) library for Node.js.
+Imperium is a role-based authorizations library for Node.js.

 ## Introduction

-Almost every Node.js REST API needs to control what users can do.
-This library can help developers to build complex APIs in seconds.
-It doesn't depend on any framework and it doesn't depend on any database.
+Node.js REST APIs often need to control what users can do.
+Imperium help developers to build complex role-based APIs in seconds.

-Whether or not you use a framework or a db, it is built to work with every Node.js application.
+[note]
+  Imperium doesn't depend on any framework or database, so you can plug it in any existing Node.js application.
+[/note]

+## Code

+Checkout our [GitHub](https://github.com/cmty/imperium) to see Imperium source code.